Petit Theft

 Typically, only law enforcement officers have the power to detain an individual relating to criminal activity.
 For instance, under Section 901.151, F.S., law enforcement officers are authorized to temporarily detain a person if the officer encounters such person under circumstances that reasonably indicate that such person has committed, is committing, or is about to commit a crime.

-In Florida, such detention must be for the purpose of ascertaining the identity of the person temporarily detained and the circumstances surrounding the person’s presence which led the officer to believe that the person had committed, was committing or was about to commit a crime.
+In Florida, such detention must be for the purpose of ascertaining the identity of the person temporarily detained and the circumstances surrounding the person’s presence, which led the officer to believe that the person had committed, was committing, or was about to commit a crime.

 Florida law provides for some exceptions to this general rule.
 For example, s.
-812.015(3)(a), F.S., authorizes merchants who have probable cause to believe that a retail theft or unlawful use or attempted use of any anti-shoplifting or inventory control device countermeasure has been committed to take the offender into custody and detain the offender in a reasonable manner for a reasonable length of time for the purpose of attempting to effect recovery or for prosecution.
+812.015(3)(a), F.S., authorizes merchants who have probable cause to believe that a retail theft or unlawful use or attempted use of any anti-shoplifting or inventory control device countermeasure has been committed to take the offender into custody and reasonably detain the offender for a reasonable length of time to attempt to effect recovery or for prosecution.

 In the case of retail theft, the merchant must also have probable cause to believe that the property can be recovered by taking the offender into custody.
 If a merchant takes the person into custody, a law enforcement officer must be immediately called to the scene.